 -

-- The method takes a few hours.
+- The method takes a few hours

-- Sometimes the resin will not set easily.
+- Sometimes resin will not freeze easily

-- Use alcohol wipes.
+- Use alcohol wipes

 Tips from Woodberg 💡